UWNETLAB/metaknowledge/_posts/docs/2016-12-15-RecordCollection.md

 _nodeInfo_ : `optional [bool]`

- default `True`, wether an extra piece of information is stored with each node.
+ default `True`, whether an extra piece of information is stored with each node.

 _fullInfo_ : `optional [bool]`

- default `False`, wether the original citation string is added to the node as an extra value, the attribute is labeled as fullCite
+ default `False`, whether the original citation string is added to the node as an extra value, the attribute is labeled as fullCite

 _weighted_ : `optional [bool]`

- default `True`, wether the edges are weighted.
+ default `True`, whether the edges are weighted.
 If `True` the edges are weighted by the number of citations.

 _dropNonJournals_ : `optional [bool]`

- default `False`, wether to drop citations of non-journals
+ default `False`, whether to drop citations of non-journals

 _count_ : `optional [bool]`